yext/answers-hitchhiker-theme/README.md

 ## Getting Started

-### Prerequesites
+### Prerequisites
 - Jambo, a static site generator, which can be installed with `npm i jambo -g`
 - An Answers experience configured on yext.com.
-This will provide the `experienceKey` and the `apiKey`.
+This will provide the `experienceKey` and the `apiKey`

 ### Creating an Answers site